An exhibition of work by Morag Myerscough, AUB Honorary Fellow (2012).

 Morag’s work has been widely published around the world for her social approach and her distinct use of colour and pattern often incorporating positive messaging.

-Sally Hope has twenty-five year’s experience of working within the design industry, both in professional practice and in education, this provided Sally with many creative challenges and rewards.
+Sally Hope has 25 years experience of working within the design industry, both in professional practice and in education.
+This provided her with many creative challenges and rewards.

 Sally has been recently focusing on the records of memory and experience found in postcards.
-Sally has considered how the postcard is a record represented through both image and narrative and has explored the relationship between these subjective and personal records and the factual records represented in archives.
+She's considered how the postcard is a record represented through both image and narrative and has explored the relationship between these subjective and personal records and the factual records represented in archives.

 With over 20 year of experience in the Arts sector, Violet McClean has worked with national and international collection, contemporary galleries and museums.